Tretinoin (On the skin)

-Atralin, Avita, Refissa, Renova, Retin-A, Retin-A Micro, Tretin-X, TretinoinThere may be other brand names for this medicine.
+Altreno, Atralin, Avita, Refissa, Renova, Retin-A, Retin-A Micro, Tretin-XThere may be other brand names for this medicine.

 How to Use This Medicine:

 - This medicine is for use on the skin only.
-Do not get it in your eyes, mouth, nose, or the creases alongside your nose.
+Do not get it into your eyes, mouth, nose, or the creases alongside your nose.
 Do not use on skin areas that have cuts or scrapes.
 If it does get on these areas, rinse it off right away.
-Do not use this medicine if you have a sunburn, eczema, or other skin problems.

-- Wash your skin with mild soap and warm water and gently pat it dry.
+- Wash your hands with soap and water before and after you use this medicine.
 Allow your skin to dry for 20 to 30 minutes before applying this medicine.

 - Do not wash your face or put on make-up for at least 1 hour after applying this medicine.
 You may need to apply a skin moisturizer in the morning.